Local Differential Privacy for Regret Minimization in Reinforcement Learning: Other Privacy Preserving Mechanisms

-The second alternative mechanism we consider is the Bernoulli mechanism.
-In general, this mechanism is used for discrete data like indicator functions $(\mathds{1}_{\{s_{h} =s, a_{h}=a\}})_{h,s,a}$.
-We therefore use this mechanism to privatize the number of visits of a state-action pair and state-action-next-state tuple for each trajectory.
+The second alternative mechanism we consider is the Randomized Response mechanism.
+In general, it is used for discrete data like indicator functions $(\mathds{1}_{\{s_{h} =s, a_{h}=a\}})_{h,s,a}$.
+We therefore use it to privatize the number of visits of a state-action pair and state-action-next-state tuple for each trajectory.
 With the assumption that reward are supported in $[0,1]$, we can also use this mechanism for privatizing the cumulative reward of a given trajectory.
-Contrary to previous mechanisms, the output of the Bernoulli mechanism is three vectors, two of size $H \times S\times A$, and the last one of size $(H-1)\times S\times A\times S$.
+Contrary to previous ones, the output of the Randomized Response mechanism is three vectors, two of size $H \times S\times A$, and the last one of size $(H-1)\times S\times A\times S$.
 We slightly modify the requirements of Def.~\ref{assumption:concentration_privacy} by changing the size of the output of the privacy preserving mechanism.
-We summarize the mechanism in Alg.~\ref{alg:bernoulli_mechanism}.
+We summarize the mechanism in Alg.~\ref{alg:Randomized Response_mechanism}.

-Just as for the Gaussian mechanism, we show that Alg.~\ref{alg:bernoulli_mechanism} satisfies Def.~\ref{assumption:concentration_privacy}.
+Just as for the Gaussian mechanism, we show that Alg.~\ref{alg:Randomized Response_mechanism} satisfies Def.~\ref{assumption:concentration_privacy}.
 We begin by showing that this mechanism satisfies $(\varepsilon_{0}, 0)$-LDP for any $\varepsilon_{0}>0$.